LilySu/TwitOff/README.md

 # TwitOff
-A web application for comparing Twitter users
+A web application for comparing Twitter users.